oslcJS/HBBM/README.md

 Player left the game
 ```

-Both messages are suppressed automatically.
+Both broadcasts are removed automatically.

 ## build